railwayapp/docs/src/docs/guides/phoenix.md

 5. **Configure Environment Variables**:
     - Go to your app service <a href="/overview/the-basics#service-variables">**Variables**</a> section and add the following:
         - `SECRET_KEY_BASE` : Set the value to the your app's secret key.
 You can run `mix phx.gen.secret` locally to generate one.
         - `LANG`and `LC_CTYPE`: Set both values to `en_US.UTF-8`.
-This sets our app's locale and gets rid of the _native name encoding of latin1_ warning.
+This sets your app's locale and gets rid of the _native name encoding of latin1_ warning.
         - `DATABASE_URL`: Set the value to `${{Postgres.DATABASE_URL}}` (this references the URL of your new Postgres database).
 Learn more about [referencing service variables](/guides/variables#referencing-another-services-variable).
-        - `ECTO_IPV6`: Set the value to `true` to enable our Phoenix app to connect to the database through the IPv6 private network.
+        - `ECTO_IPV6`: Set the value to `true` to enable your Phoenix app to connect to the database through the IPv6 private network.
     - Use the **Raw Editor** to add any other required environment variables in one go.
 6. **Redeploy the Service**:
     - Click **Deploy** on the Railway dashboard to apply your changes.